 An occupational therapist will help you identify potential risks in your home.
 Seniors are prone to falls, so install anti-slip mats under rugs, in the shower, and the bathtub to prevent injury.
 Install handrails on staircases, around the toilet, and next to the bath to support your parents as they get out of the tub or shower onto a wet floor.

 If you live in a duplex or double-story home, allocate your parents a bedroom and bathroom on the ground floor to prevent then climbing stairs.
 Install a seated lift on your staircase to avoid accidents and injury.

 Fit your home with medical devices that monitor your parent’s movement patterns and alert you of any unusual occurrences.
 Tech your folks how to use a mobile phone and program emergency numbers into their contact list.

 Smartwatches monitor blood-pressure and heart rate, sending an alert to you or a nurse in case of a medical emergency.
-Speak to your occupational therapist about the latest technology solutions.
+Speak to your occupational therapist about the latest medical alert monitoring services and technology solutions.

 Hire an Aide

 It’s possible to learn everything you need to know to care for your parents by enrolling in an online FNP program for nursing skills.
 However, if you don’t have the time to care for your parents around the clock, consider hiring an aide to assist you.
 A certified nursing assistant experienced in senior care can help in tasks such as taking temperature, changing beds, and administering medication.

 If you live far away from your folks, consider enrolling them in an assisted living program at a reputable care facility close to your home.
 Research options in your state and local county for full-time care and housing.
 In some states, the government makes provision for senior health care costs check your local authority for rules and regulations regarding Medicare and Medicaid contributions.